Explore your musical creativity through ‘Play Me, I’m Yours’

-So whether you’re an expert wanting to show off your skills, or a beginner hoping to try the piano for the first time, look out for these beautiful instruments supplied by Handel Pianos Ltd to bring some music to your working day.
+So whether you’re an expert wanting to show off your skills, a beginner hoping to try the piano for the first time, look out for these beautiful instruments supplied by Handel Pianos Ltd to bring some music to your working day.

 ARTISTS & LOCATIONS

 ‘Slot, Swoosh, Squish’ by Rose Dutton in Jubilee Walk in Canada Place: